saferpay/jsonapi/texts/ChapterManagementApi.md

 		        integer	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Maximum number of transactions to be returned.
-If left empty, the default value of 1000 will be used.<br> Please always make sure to check PageSize in the response as Saferpay reserves the right to shrink large page sizes to a reasonable value.</div>
+If left empty, the default value of 1000 will be used.
+A maximum of 2000 transactions can be requested at once.<br> Please always make sure to check PageSize in the response as Saferpay reserves the right to shrink large page sizes to a reasonable value.</div>
 	<i class="small text-muted">
 							<span>Usage: <code>/rest/customers/[customerId]/transactions?PageSize=500</code></span>
 	</i>